Hundreds of board-certified specialists from a comprehensive and expanding list of specialty areas, at your

 What is telehealth?

 Telehealth describes the use of electronic information and telecommunications technologies to support and promote long-distance clinical healthcare, patient and professional health-related education, public health and health administration.
 There are various types of telehealth technologies benefitting providers, healthcare organizations, and patients.

 (Telehealth services definition from The Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services)

-A complete telehealth strategy must incorporate multiple types of telehealth services acting as a complete and comprehensive solution.
+A complete telehealth strategy must incorporate multiple types of telehealth technology services acting as a complete and comprehensive solution.
 When asking 'What is telehealth?', the answer includes an array of solutions that improve the delivery of healthcare for healthcare stakeholders, patients, and our communities.

 What's the difference between telehealth and telemedicine?